bachittle/Data-AI-Toolkit/readme.md

 - Keep processed files in `data/` (it's gitignored)
 - Review files before upload to protect sensitive data
 - For large projects, upload in logical segments
+- Choose your approach based on your needs:
+  - Use claude_concat.py for interactive file exploration
+  - Use single_file_concat.py for cross-platform compatibility
+- Test with a small subset of files first